 The following loans are serviced by MOHELA.

-If your loan has been assigned to MOHELA for servicing, the first thing you need to do is to sign up to their website to have access to their online portal for borrowers.
+If your loan has been assigned to MOHELA for servicing, the first thing you need to do is to sign up if you are a new user, or sign in to your existing account on their website to have access to their online portal for borrowers.
 Follow the following steps to do so.

 Step 1 - Go to their website https://www.mohela.com and click on the login tab on the left side of the menu bar.